andremann/SKG-IF/docs/source/products.rst

 ``manifestations``
 --------------------
-*List* (mandatory):  A list of objects representing multiple manifestations of the same :ref:`Research product <Research product>` (e.g., a preprint, a postprint, etc.).
+*List* (optional):  A list of objects representing multiple manifestations of the same :ref:`Research product <Research product>` (e.g., a preprint, a postprint, etc.).
 Each manifestation object has the following structure:

 * ``product_local_type`` *String* (mandatory): The type of the manifestation, e.g., preprint.